vim-volt/volt/README.md

 $ volt get -l -u
 ```

+`-u` updates specified plugins.
 `-l` works like all plugins in current profile are specified (the repositories list is read from `$VOLTPATH/lock.json`).
-If you do not use profile feature, or `enable` and `disable` commands, you can
-think that `-l` specifies all plugins what you have installed.
-`-u` updates specified plugins.

-Or, update only specified plugin(s) as follows:
+Or you can update only specified plugin(s) as follows:

 ```
 $ volt get -u tyru/caw.vim